OpenSocialNetwork/LinkedInScammers/README.md

 (Source code of a [GitHub Page](https://opensocialnetwork.github.io/opensocialnetwork/) providing the following

 - Publicly available list of fraudulent entities on [LinkedIn](https://linkedin.com/).
-- Publicly available lsit of public enemies.
+- Publicly available list of public enemies.

 This list is maintained by the Open Social Network Initative.